Shoppers on Trial: What’s the Best Method for Driving First Purchase?

 Many other survey respondents lauded online demos as a chance to "be heard."
 Coupons, rebates, and traditional in-store demos don't generally provide that opportunity.

 As one respondent said...

 [Online demos allow] me to not only try the products, but also share my opinions with others.
 This helps not only myself, but also others to learn how well a product works or performs.

 How do online demos provide a platform for shoppers to express their opinions?

 This depends on the online demo itself.
 For instance, Field Agent offers three online-demo variations, and each offers a different take on collecting, harnessing, and distributing customers' attitudes about and experiences with a new product.

 - Digital Demos: After trying the product at home, first-time customers answer a series of questions about the product and their experience with it.
-These questions then automatically become the basis for articles published on Aisle 9 or Product 1 (two Field Agent digital properties), which customers are encouraged to share on social media
+Customers are then encouraged to share on social media.

 - Buy & Try: Here, customers provide feedback designed to generate insights about, for instance, the user experience, satisfaction levels, and repeat intentions.